-Responsible for optimizing communications between the Department and the public through strategic internal and external communications and public relations.
-OCR is also responsible for implementing human services educational and awareness efforts, coordinating DHS-initiated events and appearances at community events, organizing and coordinating fundraising efforts to supplement government funding for children and youth served, troubleshooting concerns and/or complaints about DHS and its programs and services, operating an aging and disability resource center, a homeless coordinated intake and responding to open records requests.
+Optimizes communications between DHS and the public through strategic internal and external communications and public relations.
+OCR is also responsible for implementing human services educational and awareness efforts, coordinating DHS-initiated events and appearances at community events, organizing and coordinating fundraising efforts to supplement government funding for children and youth served, troubleshooting concerns and/or complaints about DHS and its programs and services, and responding to open records requests.